-However, the resources available have been insufficient to scale up work as needed to achieve the Next Century Conservation Plan (NCCP) goals.
-As with the last two years, the proposed 2022 budget required a significant draw on reserve funds (\$16 million in 2023) to address rising expenses and limited revenue.
+However, the resources available are insufficient to scale up work as needed to achieve the Next Century Conservation Plan (NCCP) goals.
+As with the last two years, the current budget requires a significant draw on reserve funds (\$16 million in 2023) to address rising expenses and limited revenue.

 In addition, the Forest Preserves continues to concentrate on its most urgent capital needs, in large part with support from grants and reserve funds, However, the Preserves still faces more than \$78 million in unfunded maintenance in the next five years, including more than \$70 million for boiler and other HVAC replacements, parking lot repaving, dam and shoreline repairs, accessibility upgrades at fishing and boating lakes, roof replacements at picnic shelters and other repairs that if left untended will create much more expensive problems in the future.
 The Forest Preserves' two key partners, Brookfield Zoo and the Chicago Botanic Garden, also have their own, additional critical capital needs.

 The Forest Preserves also faces an annual pension fund shortfall of \$9.7 million due to the size of the current budget and state laws that limit the Preserves' annual contribution.
 Without changing this course, the fund will be depleted by 2041.
 This too is an unsustainable situation: The average pension payment to a Forest Preserves retiree is \$35,619 per year, and most of these retirees do not receive Social Security.

 To set the Forest Preserves on a sustainable fiscal path, Forest Preserves of Cook County Board of Commissioners unanimously voted at the July 2021 meeting to place a referendum on the ballot for the November 8, 2022 election.
-The referendum did pass, which increased the property tax limiting rate for the Forest Preserves by an additional one quarter of one tenth of 1% (0.025 %).
-For an average homeowner, the increase is about \$21 a year.
-The approval of the referendum provided the Forest Preserves with the long-term, sustainable resources it needs to meet the challenges it faces.
+If passed, this referendum will increase the property tax limiting rate for the Forest Preserves by an additional one quarter of one tenth of 1% (0.025 %).
+For an average homeowner, the increase would about \$21 a year.
+If voters approve the referendum, the Forest Preserves will finally secure the long-term, sustainable resources it needs to meet the challenges it faces.